Lillian Daphne de Lissa

-Lillian Daphne de Lissa (1885–1967) was an early childhood educator and educational theorist in Adelaide, South Australia and the United Kingdom in the twentieth century.
+Lillian Daphne de Lissa (25 October 1885 – 1967) was an early childhood educator and educational theorist in Adelaide, South Australia and the United Kingdom in the twentieth century.
 She was head hunted to lead Gipsy Hill College in South London, a key part of Kingston University, that spread the ideas of Montessori education and the Dalton Plan.

-Early life
+Early life and education

-Lillian de Lissa was born in Darlinghurst on 25 October 1885 the sixth child of Montague de Lissa, a merchant, and Julia, née Joseph, a Jewish family.
-She studied music at Riviere College in Woollahra but was inspired by the transformation of the slums by the Woolloomooloo Free Kindergarten and decided to pursue studies in early childhood education.
+Lillian Daphne de Lissa was born in Darlinghurst on 25 October 1885, the sixth child of Montague de Lissa, a merchant, and Julia, née Joseph, a Jewish family.

-Studies
+She was educated at Riviere College, Woollahra, in 1891 passing the Junior University Examination in seven subjects, then in 1894 passed the Senior examination in eight subjects, matriculating six months later with first class honours in French and German.
+She was awarded a Walker Exhibition, enabling her to enrol in an arts degree course at the Women's Institute.

+She had ambitions for a career in music, but was inspired by the transformation of the slums by the Woolloomooloo Free Kindergarten and decided to pursue studies in early childhood education.

 In 1902, de Lissa began studying at the Sydney Kindergarten Teachers College, Sydney where she was influenced by the work and philosophies of the principal Frances Newton who had brought new ideas from Chicago.

 Commencing work as a Kindergarten director at Ashfield free Kindergarten in 1905, de Lissa then enrolled in a teacher training course in order to have a broader influence on early childhood education.

 Career

 In 1905, de Lissa accompanied Frances Newton on a trip to Adelaide, at the invitation of Bertram Hawker, to share their philosophies of early childhood education.
 The tour led to the formation of the Kindergarten Union of South Australia on 26 September 1905 at a public meeting.
 The Union sought to establish Free Kindergartens in the poorer parts of the city.

 In 1906, de Lissa became the founding director of Adelaide's first free kindergarten, which was established at 214 Franklin Street.
-She used teaching methods based on the work of Friedrich Fröbel, a German educator who is frequently considered the founder of kindergarten education.
+She used teaching methods based on the work of Friedrich Fröbel, a German educator who is considered one of the founders of kindergarten education.

 The Kindergarten Teachers College was founded in Adelaide in 1907 and de Lissa was appointed its founding Principal.
 She visited Perth in 1911, and inspired there the formation of the Kindergarten Union of Western Australia.